-- 5.1.1 The target for free reserves will be determined by continuing the risk-based review to both income and spend; it is not likely to change materially from the current level. - 5.1.2 Any negative financial variances will in the first instance be managed in-year by re-allocating funds within the budget.
-Where this is not feasible the free reserves will be used to cover any shortfall, with correcting actions taken in the following year. - 5.2 Investment Policy designated endowment fund
+- 5.1.1 The target for free reserves will be determined by continuing the riskbased review of both income and spend; it is not expected to change materially from the current level. - 5.1.2 Any negative financial variances will in the first instance be managed in-year by re-allocating funds within the budget.
+Where this is not feasible the free reserves will be used to cover any shortfall, with correcting actions taken in the following year.

+5.2 Investment Policy - Designated Investment Fund